Pico de Gallo

 Instructions

-• Cover with wrap and set aside on the counter to allow flavors time to mingle, for at least an hour or two.
+- Cover with wrap and set aside on the counter to let the flavors mingle for at least an hour or two.